Information for prospective applicants

 Many of our programs require you to submit a video ‘elevator pitch’ as part of your application.
 The video format offers us a personalised insight into your values, experiences and commitment and allows for a genuine showcase of your communication skills and a compelling narrative that goes beyond the confines of a traditional written application.

 If you are asked to upload a video as part of your application, we highly recommend you carefully script and time the video to a maximum of 90 seconds.
-You can find advice on writing an elevator pitch, or political “stump speech”, on the Pathways to Politics Knowledge Hub.
+You can find advice on writing a “stump speech”, the political equivalent of an elevator pitch, on the Pathways to Politics Knowledge Hub.

 You will need to upload your completed video to a file sharing site (e.g. Google Drive, Dropbox) or video hosting site (e.g. YouTube, Vimeo) and then copy the link into your application form.
-Please ensure the video or fileshare is set to ‘Public’ BEFORE you submit your application.
+Please ensure the video or fileshare is set to ‘public’ (ie. we shouldn’t need to login to view it) BEFORE you submit your application.

 While the video pitch is an important component of the application, we understand there may be technical reasons that you cannot complete this component.
 If this is the case, please reach out to the program contact in your state/territory to discuss options: